Xarba Arbija | A Libyan Soup Recipe

 To make the Hararat -

-• Dry roast the red chilies, cinnamon, cumin, and coriander seeds until fragrant (about 2-3 mins).
-Once the spices are roasted add all spice and then give it one stir.
+• Dry roast the red chilies, cinnamon, cumin, and coriander seeds until fragrant (about 2-3 minutes).
+Once the spices are roasted, add allspice and then give it one stir.
 Turn off the flame and let it cool down.

 Roasting spices

-• Grind the roasted spices into fine powder using a spice blender and store in an airtight container for future use.
+• Grind the roasted spices into a fine powder using a spice blender and store them in an airtight container for future use.

 Spice powder